List of Manchester United F.C. players (100+ appearances)

 Charlton was also the club's top goalscorer with 249 goals in his 17 years with the club.
 He held the mark for 45 years, until his record was overtaken by Wayne Rooney, who scored his 250th goal during the 2016–17 season; Rooney finished his 13-year tenure with Manchester United with 253 goals in 559 appearances.
 Other than Charlton, Giggs, and Rooney, only eight players have made more than 500 appearances for the club, including three members of the 1968 European Cup–winning team (Tony Dunne, Alex Stepney, and Bill Foulkes as well as Charlton) and three members of the 1999 Treble-winning team (Denis Irwin, Gary Neville and Paul Scholes, as well as Giggs); the two other players to reach 500 appearances are Joe Spence, who played for the club during the interwar period, and David de Gea, who played for the club from 2011 to 2023.
 De Gea, who is Spanish, is the first 500 Club member from outside of the United Kingdom and Ireland.
 Other than Charlton and Rooney, only two players (Denis Law and Jack Rowley) have scored more than 200 goals for the club.

-The most recent player to reach 100 appearances for the club is Cameroonian goalkeeper André Onana, who reached the milestone on 16 May 2025.
+The most recent player to reach 100 appearances for the club is English midfielder Kobbie Mainoo, who reached the milestone on 9 May 2026.